-EU trade chief ignores call to resign in corona-affair
+EU trade chief ignores call to resign in corona-fiasco

 EU trade chief Phil Hogan has ignored his national government's appeal to resign for flouting anti-coronavirus rules.